The following information is derived from section 14 and section 14A of the Agricultural and Veterinary Chemicals Code (Agvet Code).

 - complies with the appropriate standard, such as the European Pharmacopoeia, the British Pharmacopoeia (veterinary), the United States Pharmacopeia, the APVMA published standard for technical grade agricultural active constituents or any other publication we consider to be appropriate

 Section 14A: Approval of active constituents for which information is not readily available

-Section 14A of the Agvet Code allows the APVMA to approve active constituents for a proposed or existing chemical product as described in section 11(1)(b), if:
+Section 14A of the Agvet Code allows the APVMA to approve active constituents for a proposed or existing chemical product as described in section 11(1)(b) if either the:

-- we consider that the information is not readily available, or
+- APVMA considers that the information is not readily available

-We are currently reviewing the list of active constituents that qualify for approval under section 14A.
-The list includes active constituents that have been in common use for many years but were not primarily developed as agricultural or veterinary chemicals, and whose characteristics are well known.
-The active constituent approved under section 14A can be found on the current exempt list.
-These 'exempt actives' can be found in household or industrial chemicals, solvents, surfactants and oils used to dilute or spread other agricultural chemicals or to modify a physical property; and in a number of disinfectants and biocides used to control moulds and fungi in agriculture.
+The list of exempted actives includes active constituents that have been in common use for many years but were not primarily developed as agricultural or veterinary chemicals, and whose characteristics are well known.
+These exempt actives can be found in household or industrial chemicals, solvents, surfactants and oils used to dilute or spread other agricultural chemicals or to modify a physical property; and in a number of disinfectants and biocides used to control moulds and fungi in agriculture.

-If an active constituent is approved under section 14A of the Agvet Code, the code still requires that the APVMA is satisfied that the products containing the active constituents do not endanger people, animals or plants, the environment or Australia’s international trade.
-Any product containing an active constituent approved under section 14A will be subject to the same evaluation process as that set out for all products.
+If an active constituent is approved under section 14A of the Agvet Code (either with the applicant or the APVMA as the holder), or is exempted from the requirement for approval, the code still requires that the APVMA is satisfied that the products containing the active constituents do not endanger people, animals or plants, the environment or Australia’s international trade.
+Any product containing an active constituent exempted from approval or approved under section 14A will be subject to the same evaluation process as that required for all products.
 Each product must be separately registered by the APVMA before it can be legally sold, distributed or used.